SELF-Technology/self-chain-public/docs/Technical Docs/PoAI/Taxonomy.md

   - Validator tracking
   - Update recording

-## Migration Notes
+## Type Purpose

-When migrating from Mini* classes to their AI-capacity equivalents:
+The PoAI taxonomy types are designed to:
-1. Replace all MiniNumber instances with AICapacityNumber
+1. AICapacityNumber - Handle numeric calculations for AI capacity metrics
-2. Replace all MiniData instances with AIData
+2. AIData - Store and manage AI-specific data structures
-3. Replace all MiniString instances with AIString
+3. AIString - Process and validate AI-related text patterns
-4. Replace all MiniFile instances with AIFile
+4. AIFile - Manage file operations for AI models and data

-Each new type maintains the same core functionality as its Mini* predecessor but with enhanced AI-specific features and naming that better reflects its purpose in the PoAI system.
+Each type provides enhanced AI-specific features that reflect its purpose in the PoAI system.